belgattitude/soluble-japha/doc/language_basics.md

 So when writing Java code from PHP, you need to be aware of some inherent differences between the languages :

-1. Java support multiple signatures for methods (and constructor).
+1. Java support [method overloading](https://docs.oracle.com/javase/tutorial/java/javaOO/methods.html) for methods (and constructors).
 2. PHP has a special notation for static method calls (::), Java does not (.).
 3. PHP refers to constants with '::', Java does not (.).